|Henry Beall Smith Jr.|

 Aug.
 31, 1777 - On the Ohio frontier, Patriot Captain Samuel Mason survived a devastating Indian attack on Fort Henry in present-day West Virginia.

 Aug.
-31, 1803 – Lewis and Clark started their expedition to the west by leaving Pittsburgh, Pennsylvania at 11 in the morning.
+31, 1803 – Lewis and Clark started their expedition to the west by leaving Pittsburgh, Pa. at 11 a.m.

 Aug.
 31, 1813 – Lt.
 Montgomery sent out a mounted patrol that reported that Fort Mims had fallen and the river swamp was full of Indians.